 When you develop an API it allows your SaaS applications to connect to other applications, allowing data and services to flow between them.
 This could be both internally and externally, to your wider ecosystem of applications managed through an Embedded iPaaS.

 Let’s start at the beginning, APIs are an important aspect of the modern computing world.
 According to APIs for Dummies, “application programming interfaces (APIs) are the underpinning of the cloud, mobile and Internet of Things (IoT) revolution.”

-    Data is easily, and speedily exchanged through APIs.
+Data is easily and speedily exchanged through APIs.
 This allows for modern innovation and daily conveniences.
-Conveniences include moving money between bank accounts, sharing video moments on social media, seeing this week’s weather, or managing your at home appliances.
+Conveniences include moving money between bank accounts, sharing video moments on social media, seeing this week’s weather, or managing your home appliances.
 APIs are connecting us and the world through data.

-    As a beginner, it can seem like a daunting process, but developing an API puts connectivity at the forefront of your application.
+As a beginner, it can seem like a daunting process, but when you develop an API it puts connectivity at the forefront of your application.
 If done correctly APIs enable faster innovation and the ability to reach new audiences.
-This is a beginners guide if you will, of some of the key steps in building an API, and some API development tools that will give you a helping hand.
+This is a beginner’s guide if you will, of some of the key steps in building an API, and some API development tools that will give you a helping hand.

 Many resources when researching how to develop an API started with the planning and preparation of the API.
 As well as the questions you should be asking when initially preparing.
 For instance, what do you want to achieve with the API and what business capabilities does the API expose to consumers?

 Akana mentions several considerations and questions to help determine your APIs requirements.

 - What is the problem the API will fix, at a high level?